Train Station Absdorf-Hippersdorf

 Train stationDescription

-The station Absdorf-Hippersdorf is located at the edge of the market town Absdorf in the western Weinviertel.
-Over the years, the single-track station built in 1870 has developed into a substantial stop with a total of 6 track alignments.
-Four platform tracks are accessible to travellers and equipped with modern digital train destination displays and ticket vending machines, the accesses to the entire station have been implemented barrier-free throughout.
+Absdorf-Hippersdorf station is located on the edge of the market town of Absdorf in the western Weinviertel.
+Built in 1870, the single-track station has developed over the years into a substantial station with a total of 6 tracks.
+Four platform tracks are accessible to travelers and are equipped with modern digital train destination displays and ticket machines, while the entrances to the entire station are barrier-free throughout.

-Over 300 parking spaces for cars and mopeds in the adjoining Park & Ride facility offer a high level of convenience for all rail passengers.
-Equally carefree, more than 250 bicycles can be parked in the Bike & Ride Station.
+Over 300 parking spaces for cars and mopeds in the adjoining Park & Ride facility offer a high level of convenience for all rail travelers.
+More than 250 bicycles can also be parked at the Bike & Ride station without any worries.

 Route information

-The station Absdorf-Hippersdorf is considered as a traffic junction of the region, because it serves the routes of the Franz-Josefs-Bahn, the Lokalbahn Absdorf-Hippersdorf-Stockerau and the "Kremser Ast".
+The Absdorf-Hippersdorf stop is considered a transport hub in the region, as it serves the Franz-Josefs-Bahn, the Absdorf-Hippersdorf-Stockerau local line and the "Kremser Ast".

-- Furthermore trains to Schwarzenau in the Waldviertel stop.
+- Trains to Schwarzenau in the Waldviertel also stop here.

-- Express trains of the line S4 to Stockerau, Mödling and Wiener Neustadt stop.
+- Express trains on the S4 line to Stockerau, Mödling and Wiener Neustadt stop.

-- Trains of the S4 rapid transit line also stop to Tullnerfeld station.
+- The S4 express trains also stop at Tullnerfeld station.

 - Regional express trains to Krems an der Donau are served.

-- Regional express trains to Siegmundsherberg also have connections.
+- Regional express trains to Siegmundsherberg also have a connection.

 - Trains to Gmünd are also served.

-- The bus stop directly on site ensures connecting buses to Großweikersdorf, Stockerau and Utzenlaa.
+- The bus stop directly on site provides connecting buses to Großweikersdorf, Stockerau and Utzenlaa.

-Not only the station Absdorf-Hippersdorf presents itself large and varied, also the leisure offers of the region leave nothing to be desired.
-A stone's throw away from the station you can visit the Oskar Mann museum of local history.
-There are numerous exhibits to admire, which also tell the story of the development and railway history of the community.
+Not only the Absdorf-Hippersdorf stop is large and varied, the region's leisure activities also leave nothing to be desired.
+A stone's throw away from the station is the Oskar Mann Museum of Local History.
+There are numerous exhibits to admire, which also tell the story of the development and railroad history of the municipality.

-Only a quarter of an hour's walk from Absdorf-Hippersdorf station is the Absdorf viewing platform , which offers a fantastic view of the extensive fields of the region and, if the visibility is good, as far as the foothills of the Alps.
+Just a quarter of an hour's walk from Absdorf-Hippersdorf train station is the Absdorf viewing platform, which offers a fantastic view of the extensive fields of the region and, on a clear day, as far as the foothills of the Alps.

-In a further 15 minutes on foot you can reach the rustic cellar alley of Absdorf.
-In the course of a guided tour through the Lössiade, a wooden press is visited, an old loess cellar is discovered and, of course, good wine is tasted.
+A further 15-minute walk takes you to the rustic Absdorf wine cellar lane.
+During a guided tour through the Lössiade, you can visit a wooden press, discover an old loess cellar and, of course, taste some good wine.